Introduction 👋

 "- " or "* " for an unsorted list

-Hint💡: This way, the list only initiates after you hit the [Space] key.
+Hint💡: Fynk converts the text to a list after you hit the [Space] key.

-Another way would be to insert a list via the [List] menu from the menu bar.
+Alternatively, insert a list via the [List] buttons from the command menu.

 This way you can also apply a list to existing text: